 Scintilla is a free source code editing component developed by Neil Hodgson for the Win32 and GTK+ platforms.

 FXScintilla is a FOX widget that wraps around the Scintilla component, or, if you wish, the FOX "port" of Scintilla.
-It is being developed by Gilles Filippini, and as of this writing the latest release is available for download from http://savannah.nongnu.org/download/fxscintilla/fxscintilla-1.61.tar.gz.
+Until recently it was developed by Gilles Filippini, and as of this writing the latest release is available for download from http://download.savannah.gnu.org/releases/fxscintilla/fxscintilla-1.71.tar.gz.

 If you have installed FXScintilla in some non-standard place, or if you're building the code on Microsoft Windows, you will need to specify a few additional configuration options at the beginning.